awslabs/green-boost/packages/gboost-ui/src/FileUpload/FileUpload.md

     * Optional
     * Key appended to the beginning of all files
-    * Key must end with a '/'
+    * Key must end with a '/' for the key to be interpretted as a file

 5. fileType: string[] | string